Rennell is a name that first reached England

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Rennell include Reynell, Reynolds, Reynold, Reynalds, Reynell, Renaud, Renaut, Renouf, Rennard, Renals, Rennell, Rennels and many more.

 Early Notables of the Rennell family (pre 1700)

 Outstanding amongst the family at this time was Walter Reynolds (d.
 1327) the son of a Windsor baker, who became a favorite of King Edward II, Archbishop of Canterbury (1313-1327); John Reynolds (c.

 1588-c.
 1655), an English merchant and writer from Exeter

-, produced a series of...
-Another 104 words (7 lines of text) are included under the topic Early Rennell Notables in all our PDF Extended History products and printed products wherever possible.
+, produced a series of violent stories around marriage, adultery...
+Another 145 words (10 lines of text) are included under the topic Early Rennell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rennell family to Ireland

 Some of the Rennell family moved to Ireland